List of diplomatic missions of Canada

-This is a list of diplomatic missions of Canada.
 Canada has an extensive diplomatic network maintained by Global Affairs Canada.

+This listing does not include trade missions and honorary consulates.

 Overview

 As a Commonwealth country, Canada's diplomatic missions in the capitals of other Commonwealth countries are referred to as High Commissions (as opposed to embassies).
 Canada has diplomatic and consular offices (including honorary consuls that are not included in this list) in over 270 locations in approximately 180 foreign countries.

 Under the terms of the Canada–Australia Consular Services Sharing Agreement, the two countries provide consular services to each other's citizens at a number of locations around the world.
 At this time, there are 19 locations where Canadian offices provide consular services to Australians, and 12 other cities where Canadians can obtain consular services from Australian offices.
 In an emergency, Canadians can also seek assistance from British offices around the world if there is no resident Canadian office.

 The province of Quebec has its own Ministry of International Relations (French: Ministère des Relations internationales) and a network of 33 offices in 18 countries "to promote and defend Québec's interests internationally while ensuring respect for its authority and the consistency of government activities."
 Other provinces, such as Alberta, British Columbia, and Ontario, also maintain offices abroad.